 The team, called MIT E-Vent (for emergency ventilator), formed on March 12 in response to the rapid spread of the coronavirus pandemic.
-Its members were alarmed by an extensive conversation that arose about a reference to an MIT own project developed in 2010.
-Students at the time designed a simple ventilation device that could have been built with parts worth around 100 euros.
+Its members were alarmed by a broad conversation that arose about a reference to an MIT project of its own developed in 2010.
+The students at the time designed a simple ventilation device that could have been built with parts worth around 100 euros.
 They released a document detailing their design and testing, but the work ended at that point.
 Now, given the emergency, a new team has resumed that project at a very accelerated pace.

 The core of the low cost respirator

 The key to the simple and inexpensive fan alternative is a hand-operated plastic bag called "Ambu bag", which hospitals already have on hand in large quantities.
 It is a balloon made of self-expanding plastic material which can be handled, by a doctor or emergency technician, to deliver breaths to a patient in situations such as cardiac arrest, until a respirator becomes available.
 It connects at its ends to two one-way valves.
 A tube is inserted into the patient's airways, and air is pumped into the lungs by pressing and releasing the flexible bag.
 This is a task for qualified personnel trained in how to assess the patient and adjust pumping times and pressure accordingly.

 The innovation born from the MIT project in 2010 and now quickly refined and tested by the new team, was to devise a mechanical system to perform the compression and release of the Ambu bag, since this is not something a person could do for prolonged periods.
 But it is essential that such a system does not damage the bag and is controllable, so that the amount of air and pressures delivered can be adapted to the individual patient.

 The project is open source, but rigor is needed

 The device must be very reliable, as an unexpected failure of the device could be fatal, but as designed by the MIT team, the bag can be immediately operated even manually in an emergency.